-So let us conclude with a final consideration regarding the method as spelled out in Heidegger's opus magnum.
-The method is both phenomenological and hermeneutic.
-It is phenomenological because that which we are seeking to uncover consists precisely in uncovering itself on account of its very ontological essence.
-But from the fact that the background does not show itself in objective terms, one cannot draw the conclusion that it remains dark, obscure, and forever ungraspable.
-A proper phenomenological method should lead us to the world's own way of announcing itself.
-Of course, the world is no thing at all but the very condition of possibility for propositional knowing-that.
-But it would certainly be remiss of us to forget that Dasein already has-however vague and implicit-a pre-understanding of what it is to be already alongside the world (hence the hermeneutic side of the investigation).
+However, for phenomenological and hermeneutic reasons alike, Dasein -although ontically closest to itself and ontologically farthest- "pre-ontologically... is surely not a stranger" (Heidegger, SZ, 16).
+If Dreyfus's Heideggerian credentials are sound, his approach must be both phenomenological and hermeneutic.
+The method must be phenomenological because that which we are seeking to uncover consists precisely in uncovering itself on account of its very ontological structure.
+But from the fact that the background does not show itself in objective terms one cannot draw the conclusion that it remains forever dark, obscure, and ungraspable.
+A proper phenomenological method should help us grasp the world's own way of announcing itself.
+Of course, the world is no thing at all, but the very condition of possibility for propositional knowing-that.
+Nonetheless, it would certainly be remiss of us to forget that Dasein already hashowever vague and implicit-a pre-understanding of what it is to be already alongside the world (hence the hermeneutic side of the investigation).
 Every act of making something determinate is no doubt founded on a primordial familiarity with a meaningful world, but such absorbed embedding is equivocated if one surmises that an air of mysticism and darkness skews the clarification of the phenomenon of the world.
 How one is to investigate that which does not present itself as thematic requires no doubt a burdensome undertaking concerning the interaction between what is thus captured (begriffen) in our concepts (Begriffe).
 But the fact that 'capturing' is not just abstract retaining in assertions, nor solely present-at-hand observation, does not compel us to succumb to Dreyfus's rather strange idea of a nonintentional field of forces.
 Experience is intentional from back to front, and the point is to account for a form of intentionality which is not premised on the primacy of an objective Welterkennen.
-In the final phenomenological analysis, objectivity must be traced back to the sources of meaning that constitute its very genesis.
-And for this very reason, the postulation of a mysterious darkness will only end up doing great disservice to the original project of phenomenological philosophy.[13]
+Dreyfus is right that our primary way of absorbed coping is not necessarily related to predication, hence his disagreement with Searle's logical analysis.
+Heidegger himself has asserted that "in dealing with something, I do not perform any thematic predicative assertions" (Heidegger, GA 21, 17).
+Indeed, "an assertion is grounded on understanding and presents us with a derivative form in which an interpretation has been carried out" (Heidegger, SZ, 154).
+But Dreyfus's extreme mischaracterization of Husserlian phenomenology has tainted his own theory of the background with a series of notions of dubious phenomenological ascendancy.
+Dreyfus has mistakenly conflated the nonthematic background with a somewhat irrational sphere.